Intra-Company Transfers (ICT) – How to Get Your Work Permit

 Shot of an executive businessman walking through an airport during a business trip

-There must be a clear relationship between the company in which the foreign applicant actually works and the company he is seeking to move to, for the instant; the parent company, one of its branches, or a subsidiary company.
+There must be a clear relationship between the company in which the foreign applicant works and the company he is seeking to move to, for instance; the parent company, one of its branches, or a subsidiary company.
 Also, there are requirements and conditions that the company in which the foreign applicant works must also meet:

 • The company that the applicant seeks to move to must be based in Canada.